Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/face-recognition.md

     > [!NOTE]
     > The input source for `DeepLearningFaceREcognizer` should be RGB data.

-2. Register a new faces, which is a process that the face recognition framework tains and generates an internal model file with the given face data and its label.
+2. Now we can register a new face.
+This is a process where the face recognition framework trains and generates an internal model file with the given face data and its label.
 You could repeat this step to train the internal model file with more faces.
 For best accuracy, we recommend training at least three images per face.

     ```csharp
     deepLearningFaceRecognizer.RegisterFace(inputSource, "FaceName1");